Reviews Say This Product Transforms Skin In Days — So I Had To Try It

 What are Nip + Fab’s Glycolic Fix Daily Cleansing Pads and how do they work?

 Glycolic acid isn’t a new thing in skincare.
 We’ve seen Pixi's Glow Tonic and Glossier's Solution (plus plenty of dupes) topping 'must have' lists for a while now.
 What makes Nip + Fab’s Glycolic Fix Daily Cleansing Pads different is that the acid is already concentrated into facial pads, making it so much easier to exfoliate your face.
-There are 100 pads in the XXL pack so there’s no worry of running out quickly.
+There are 100 pads in the XXL pack (and 60 in the standard pack), so there’s no worry of running out quickly.

 Advertisement